New Listing

 • ICBR will target companies focused on safeguarding enterprises and devices from electronic threats

-• IDFN will target companies focused on developing sophisticated weapons and defensive systems
+• IDFN will target companies focused on developing sophisticated weapons, defensive systems and border security solutions

 Gary Buxton (pictured), head of EMEA and APAC ETFs at Invesco, commented: “While the potential of AI has really captured people’s imagination, solutions for cybersecurity and defence are now gaining traction as threats emerge across the globe.”